What Is the Impact Of Brand Equity On Business And Customer Perception?

 Customer perception not just impacts a consumer who purchases and consumes the product, but it also affects any person who sees hears about your product without even engaging in a purchase transaction.
 Hence it becomes more important for a company to create a better customer experience that remains etched in their memories.

 The modern consumer is more demanding and wants the best quality at competitive prices, which is also on the lookout for discounts and offers.
 These heightened expectations from consumers are making it difficult for companies to stand out by just offering better quality and price.
-Here building the customer perception takes importance.
-The company should strengthen its bond between customers and the company by offering better customer experience, thereby increasing the chances of repeat purchases.
+Here building customer perception takes importance.
+The company should strengthen its bond between customers and the company by offering a better customer experience, thereby increasing the chances of repeat purchases.

 Quality is one of the prime factors affecting customer perception as it is the face of the product and forms an impression about the product.
 If the product is able to satisfy the customers completely, then it leads to a positive perception in the mind of the customer.